I am a Ph.D. Candidate in Economics at University College London.

 I am on the 2023-2024 job market.

-I work on topics in labor economics.
-I study firms, workers and local labor markets using administrative data and historical archives.
-My current research focuses on industrial policy and collective bargaining.
+I work on labor and public economics.
+I study firms, workers and local labor markets using administrative and historical data.
+My current research areas are industrial policy and collective bargaining.
 I am also interested in urban economics and political economy.

 In Spring 2023, I visited UC Berkeley hosted by the Center for Labor Economics.
 I am affiliated with CReAM and Rockwool Foundation Berlin.